 This SEND Information Report describes Becket Primary’s “offer” for children with SEN. SEND stands for Special Educational Needs and/or Disability.

-Please also refer to the leaflet “A Parents’/Carers’ Guide to Special Educational Needs at Becket Primary School” which summarises our “offer”.
+Please also refer to Becket Primary School SEND Policy and “A Parents’/Carers’ Guide to Special Educational Needs at Becket Primary School” which summarises our “offer”.

-Please also refer to the Derby City Council’s ‘Local Offer’ which provides a wide range of information about what support services for children with special educational needs and disabilities are available in Derby.
+Please also refer to the Derby City Council’s ‘Local Offer’ – an on-line hub providing guidance and advice on services for 0-25 year olds with special educational needs and disabilities are available in Derby.
 This can be found at www.derby.gov.uk/sendlocaloffer.

 The Code of Practice 2014 states that:

 “A student has SEND where their learning difficulty or disability calls for special educational provision that is different from or additional to that normally available to children and young people of the same age.”

 Approximately one in five children will have a SEND at some time during their school career.
 This means they may have difficulty with: